An incredible journey to the land of myths and monasteries

 The best seasons to trek to the Everest base camp region is Autumn (from mid-September till November end), and Spring (from the beginning of March until mid-May).
 Temperatures will drop considerably as you trek higher every day.
 The nights are cold (between -10 C to 5C) but the days are sunny and hot (between 10C to 20C).
 The mornings are usually clear, with clouds building up during the afternoon, disappearing at night.
 Trekking during the monsoon and winter is not recommended, as the visibility during monsoon is limited, upper parts and high passes could be covered with snow in winter.

 March, April, October and November are the most favored months.
 Please choose the date that is convenient for you.

 Sherpas live in the upper regions of Solu Khumbu.
 They emigrated from Tibet about 600 years ago.
 The Khumbu region has provided a strong group of able bodied, hardy and fearless Sherpa porters and guides.
 Sherpas practice Tibetan Buddhism, which is also known as Lama Buddhism.

 Losar is celebrated in the month of February by the Sherpas.
 ‘Losar’ means New Year in Tibetan.
 Buddhist monks offer prayers for good health and prosperity at monasteries.
 People exchange various goods and gifts among them.
 Families organize feasts and perform dances.

 Mani Rimdu is a festival that celebrates the victory of Buddhism over the ancient animistic religion of Bon.
-This festival is celebrated in the monasteries of Thyangboche, Chiwang and Thami.
-At Thangboche the celebration takes place during the November- December full moon.
+This festival is celebrated in the monasteries of Tengboche, Chiwang and Thami.
+At Tengboche the celebration takes place during the November- December full moon.

 Gratis visa for 30 days available only for tourists of SAARC countries